vividcab/MAAProjectTemplateFromM9A/README_en.md

 - Suspended in the rain: Mystery Sea ("Searching" Weekly Sweep)
 - Outsider interpretation: Echo of the foothills (meat pigeon)
 - Friendly Match
-- When the Alarm Sounds: Daily
+- When the Alarm Sounds
 - Continuous clear (under testing)

 ## Instructions for use